janakaprasadq/Movie-Rating-and-Review-Angular-Platform/README.md

-# MovieVerse - A Movie Rating and Review Platform
+# GMDb - A Movie Rating and Review Platform

-MovieVerse is a full-stack application where users can browse, review, and rate movies.
+GMDb is a full-stack application where users can browse, review, and rate movies.
 Built with Node.js, Express, MySQL, and Angular, this platform enables users to view movie details, add reviews, and discover genres and actors associated with each movie.

 ## Table of Contents
 - [Features](#features)